Many components go into a cohesive bathroom design and function.

 Solid-surface countertops often incorporate flecking or streaking to make them look like a natural stone material, but often without the hefty price tag that comes with other stone vanity tops.

-A highlight of using this material are the options for integration.
-You can integrate your solid-surface top with your sink and backsplash for a seamless look.
+A highlight of using this material is the option for integration.
+You can integrate your solid-surface top, combining it with an integrated sink and backsplash for a seamless look.

 Though solid-surface vanity tops are resistant to water, bacteria, and stains (no sealing is needed), they’re susceptible to heat damage – meaning that they are not the most durable countertop material.

 Scratches to this material are also more visible than on others.
 However, damage can be buffed out.

-Solid-surface requires professional installation and are relatively expensive.
+Solid-surface requires professional installation and consequently is relatively expensive.

-Concrete is notable for their modern look.
-They look great in modern and contemporary style bathrooms.
+As such, concrete is notable for its modern look.
+Concrete vanity tops look great in modern and contemporary style bathrooms.

 Most concrete countertops go through a custom fabrication process.
-This gives each slab a unique look that’s all its own.
+This gives each slab a unique look of its own!

 Pouring concrete gives it incredible shape-shifting abilities, meaning it is great for custom bathroom designs.
-You can request a concrete vanity top in a nearly endless array of forms and styles.
+You can request a concrete vanity top in a seemingly endless array of forms and styles.

 It’s also highly customizable.
 You’ll get the exact shape, size, and dimensions required.

 Better yet, modern concrete is surprisingly lightweight.
-Still, they retain the extreme durability concrete is known for.
+Still, it retains the extreme durability concrete is known for.